Keerthana-Mathaiyan/News_Anomaly_Detection/README.md

 📂 Key Files

-CSVFile - Dataset containing hyperlocal news articles
+📄CSVFile - Dataset containing hyperlocal news articles

-PDF - colabnotebook PDF, py file(All have same coding)
+🗂️PDF - 📓colabnotebook PDF, py file(All have same coding)

-Models- Cleaned data with derived sentiment, topics, anomalies and trained models
+🧠Models- Cleaned data with derived sentiment, topics, anomalies and trained models

-app.py - Streamlit dashboard code
+🐍app.py - Streamlit dashboard code

-Readme- Documentation file about the python notebook & Datasets
+📄Readme- Documentation file about the python notebook & Datasets

-requirement - Dependencies list
+📄requirement - Dependencies list

-Docker - It is a recipe that tells Docker how to build an image for your app
+🐳Docker - It is a recipe that tells Docker how to build an image for your app